 Learn more about Business Administration minor ⇒

-HTM program at NDSU provides you with a strong educational background for a variety of career options in the hospitality industry.
+HEM program at NDSU provides you with a strong educational background for a variety of career options in the hospitality industry.
 Our graduates find work in hotels, restaurants, casinos, resorts, country clubs, meeting and event planning, and more.
 Explore career options ⇒

 The 2020 NDSU Career Outcomes Report shows that 100% of our graduates were employed in full-time jobs six months post-graduation.